Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/q/QuEST/README.md

   * As a centrally installed library has to be used in a different way then the manual explains, we provide some information in the module file.

+### Version 3.3.0 for cpeGNU 22.06

+  * Not updated yet as it is not clear if this is being used and as the previous fixes need to be modified as the CMake build process has changed.